Project-BU-SparkBytes/hungerhub-backend/README.md

 - /signup will return the user's registered email and ID key on success.
 - /login will return an authentication token for that specific user.
 - /create-event will create a new event in the events database table with the specified credentials.
-- /profile will return the current logged-in, authenticated user's credentials (this is a protected route)
+- /profile will return the current logged-in, authenticated user's credentials (this is a protected route).
-- Other error messages are provided for testing.
+- /events will return all created events in the database.